Being found on the internet in China

 There is a significant difference between how businesses approach the Chinese Internet and the rest of the world.
 Most Chinese companies are part of an existing B2B or social media platform and do not have a business website.

-Only 25% of foreign internet sites can be seen in China, 20% take over 20 seconds to open, and 55% cannot be seen at all.
+Only 25% of foreign internet sites can be accessed in China, 20% take over 20 seconds to load, and 55% cannot be viewed at all.

-There is a very high probability that your internet site cannot be seen in China.
+There is a high probability that your website may not be visible in China.

 Like most businesses worldwide, Chinese companies start their search for products and services on the Internet.